 - The visiting teacher must be a professor / senior/ distinguished colleague who is a recognised expert in a certain field of paediatric neurology.

-- The visiting teacher must be a fully paid up EPNS member.
+- The visiting teacher should be a fully paid up EPNS member.

 - The visiting teacher must be fluent in the mutually agreed language which will be used during the visit.